Photo-art by Steve Wing

 "No one ever ordered Salome's dance," she says.
 "No one.
 I would've finished it, you know."

 I say, "Well, people's preferences have always curdled into trends.
-One should be satisfied that at least some of these involve masterpieces.
+One should be satisfied at least some of these involve masterpieces.
 How many Mona Lisas have you painted?"

 "None," she snaps.
 "I am not on it.
 Our Mona Lisa man is Ming-Chi, I give him English lessons at lunch break, when he brews jasmine tea in a Smuckers jar."